From Ethyl to Edgar

 In 2006, when many of us were standing in line for the new Wii Gaming Console, Fred was in line to meet his new girlfriend at a different Zoo.
-Over the years, Edgar has lived with many different animals, such as: White Storks, Crowned Cranes and even the Zebras, Wildebeests, Ostriches and Vultures in the Savannah.
+Over the years, Edgar has lived with many different animals, such as: White Storks, Crowned Cranes and even the Zebras, Wildebeests, Ostriches and Vultures in the Savanna.

-While living in the Savannah in 2010, Edgar gave his keepers a surprise more exciting than Kate Middleton and Prince Harry’s engagement: he went for a swim!
+While living in the Savanna in 2010, Edgar gave his keepers a surprise more exciting than Kate Middleton and Prince Harry’s engagement: he went for a swim!
 Marabou Storks are known for wading in shallow water occasionally, but no one here had ever seen a Marabou Stork actually swim across a pond.
 One thing is clear, Edgar is full of surprises.

 For 42 years, Edgar has patrolled the Zoo.
 He’s seen trends like parachute pants and mullets come and go, three Executive Directors and has watched the Zoo grow into the wonderful place it is today.
 As the longest resident here, Edgar has also seen many of you grow and bring your own little ones to the Zoo.
-The next time you’re near the Savannah in African Journey, be sure to greet our oldest pal.
+The next time you’re near the Savanna in African Journey, be sure to greet our oldest pal.
 He might just clap his bill to say hello right back!